wyleyr/hankel1867tr/03-I-Exposition.md

 so that
 $$ \frac{b}{a} a = b$$
 contains their definition.
-The latter [operation]{.origphrase title="Verknüpfung"}, however,
+But the latter [operation]{.origphrase title="Verknüpfung"},
-through which these signs of an operation which at first cannot be carried out are defined, multiplication, now loses entirely the meaning earlier laid down of repeated positing of a certain series of units, when $x$ is not a whole number.
+multiplication, through which these signs of an operation which at first cannot be carried out are defined, now loses entirely the meaning earlier laid down of repeated positing of a certain series of units, when $x$ is not a whole number.
 What, then, is the meaning of the latter equation?